gateio/gateapi-php/docs/Api/SpotApi.md

 ## createOrder

-> \GateApi\Model\Order createOrder($order)
+> \GateApi\Model\Order createOrder($order, $x_gate_exptime)

 Create an order

-You can place orders with spot, margin or cross margin account through setting the `account `field.
+You can place orders with spot, portfolio, margin or cross margin account through setting the `account `field.
 It defaults to `spot`, which means spot account is used to place orders.
+If the user is using unified account, it defaults to the unified account.
 When margin account is used, i.e., `account` is `margin`, `auto_borrow` field can be set to `true` to enable the server to borrow the amount lacked using `POST /margin/loans` when your account's balance is not enough.
 Whether margin orders' fill will be used to repay margin loans automatically is determined by the auto repayment setting in your **margin account**, which can be updated or queried using `/margin/auto_repay` API.
 When cross margin account is used, i.e., `account` is `cross_margin`, `auto_borrow` can also be enabled to achieve borrowing the insufficient amount automatically if cross account's balance is not enough.
 But it differs from margin account that automatic repayment is determined by order's `auto_repay` field and only current order's fill will be used to repay cross margin loans.
 Automatic repayment will be triggered when the order is finished, i.e., its status is either `cancelled` or `closed`.  **Order status**  An order waiting to be filled is `open`, and it stays `open` until it is filled totally.
 If fully filled, order is finished and its status turns to `closed`.If the order is cancelled before it is totally filled, whether or not partially filled, its status is `cancelled`. **Iceberg order**  `iceberg` field can be used to set the amount shown.
 Set to `-1` to hide the order completely.
-Note that the hidden part's fee will be charged using taker's fee rate.
+Note that the hidden part's fee will be charged using taker's fee rate. **Self Trade Prevention**  - Set `stp_act` to decide the strategy of self-trade prevention.
+For detailed usage, refer to the `stp_act` parameter in request body

 ### Example